Dom-888/Third-Milestone-Project/README.md

 ### Simulated Devices

-[BrowserStack](https://www.browserstack.com/): was used to test the project on the following simulated devices:
+[BrowserStack](https://www.browserstack.com/): was used to test the website on the following simulated devices:

 ```
 | -----------|---------------------------- |----------|